 Morocco Exchange (www.moroccoexchange.org) Offers short-term student exchange and travel programs with a focus on cross-cultural education through visiting cities and rural villages.
 Previous custom-made programs have explored Morocco's medical system, the use of the French language, and women's rights.

 Peace Corps (www.peacecorps.gov) Long-established US volunteer scheme with deep roots in Morocco; volunteer programs lasting two years.

 Idealist.org Has volunteering and job opportunities in Morocco.

-Volunteer Abroad (www.volunteerabroad.com/Morocco.cfm) A good place to start looking for volunteer places, as it provides links to organisations with Moroccan programs.
+Go Abroad (www.goabroad.com) A good place to start looking for volunteer places, as it provides links to organisations with Moroccan programs.

 International Cultural Youth Exchange (www.icye.org) Allows you to search for upcoming Moroccan volunteer opportunities.

-There are a few possibilities for teaching English as a foreign language in Morocco, although they are not terribly well paid.
+There are a few possibilities for teaching English as a foreign language, although they are not terribly well paid.
 Rabat is one of the best places to start looking.

 The best times to try are around September and October (the beginning of the academic year) and, to a lesser extent, early January.
 Having a TEFL (Teaching English as a Foreign Language) qualification will be useful.